mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/3.Contextual_and_Covariate_Feautres_Modeling/Code/README.md

 Description of each file:
   1. Contextual_Feature_Importance_0_1.jpynb

-      * This is a jupyter notebook that details each of EDA and feature importance analysis for Contextual Features
+      * This is a jupyter notebook that details EDA and feature importance analysis for Contextual Features

   2. Contextual_Feature_Importance_0_1.py
       * this is the .py version of the jupyter notebook file (Contextual_Feature_Importance_0_1.jpynb)